menajm/Database_Group_Project/README.md

 # Triggeres & Stored Procedures

-- updateArtCount: Increments an artist’s total artwork count when a new art piece is added for an artist already in the system.
+- **updateArtCount**: Increments an artist’s total artwork count when a new art piece is added for an artist already in the system.

-- decrementArtCount: Decreases the artwork count when an art piece is removed from the museum’s collection.
+- **decrementArtCount**: Decreases the artwork count when an art piece is removed from the museum’s collection.

-- prevent_location_delete: Blocks deletion of any location that still has active events assigned to it.
+- **prevent_location_delete**: Blocks deletion of any location that still has active events assigned to it.

-- cleanup_feedback_after_event_delete: Automatically removes visitor feedback associated with an event when that event is deleted.
+- **cleanup_feedback_after_event_delete**: Automatically removes visitor feedback associated with an event when that event is deleted.

-- validate_staff_location: Ensures staff cannot be assigned to locations that do not exist in the database.
+- **validate_staff_location**: Ensures staff cannot be assigned to locations that do not exist in the database.

-- auto_feedback_date: Automatically sets the feedback date on insert if the user does not provide one.
+- **auto_feedback_date**: Automatically sets the feedback date on insert if the user does not provide one.

-- GetEventFeedbackSummary (Stored Procedure): Generates an event‑level analytics summary, returning the event’s theme, total number of feedback entries, and average visitor rating.
+- **GetEventFeedbackSummary (Stored Procedure)**: Generates an event‑level analytics summary, returning the event’s theme, total number of feedback entries, and average visitor rating.
 This supports the museum’s need for reporting and data‑driven exhibit planning.